Karle Pyaar Karle: Plot

-Karle Pyaar Karle is a love story of two rebels, Preet and Kabir, who are playing the game of their life.
-Since their childhood, Kabir and Preet indulged in playing dangerous games trying to fight the fear and complexes within.
+Karle Pyaar Karle is the love story of two rebels, Preet and Kabir, who are playing the game of their lives.
+Since their childhood, Kabir and Preet have indulged in playing dangerous games, trying to fight the fear and complexes within.
 In a desperate moment, 8-year-old Kabir indulged in an act that led him to the juvenile home.
 In order to protect him, his mother decided to leave town so as to escape the harsh punishment.
 After travelling from one city to another for twelve years, the family returns to their home town where Kabir and Preet reconnect.
 This marks the beginning of a new chapter of dares and games.

-Preet starts believing that they are ill-fated and it is best that they should stay away from each other.
+Preet starts believing that they are ill-fated and that it is best that they stay away from each other.
 Kabir firmly believes that they can only survive if they are together.
 The movie ends in Orissa.

 Critical reception

 Rediff.com said that watching the film was a "waste of time", while the Times of India rated it 1.5/5.